 We are working closely with the RvA, the Dutch accreditation council, with which we have a longstanding relationship, to ensure that we remain as an EU recognised NoBo for EU Directives after the UK leaves the EU.

-Management systems training and management systems accredited certification is unaffected by Brexit.
+Management systems training and management systems accredited certification are unaffected by Brexit.

 We will continue to provide updates as events unfold.